HenrySwanson/math-mondays/content/2020-03-30-dehn-invariant.md

 ---

 Given two polygons, how can we tell if they're scissors-congruent?

 One thing we can do is check their areas, since, if they have different areas, there's no way they can be scissors-congruent.
-It turns out that this is the _only_ obstacle -- if two polygons have the same area, they _must_ be scissors-congruent!
+It turns out that this is the _only_ obstacle -- **if two polygons have the same area, they must be scissors-congruent**!

 This surprising result is known as the Wallace–Bolyai–Gerwien theorem, and was proven in the 1830s.
 We'll walk through a proof.

 It suffices to show that any polygon of area $A$ is scissors-congruent to an $A \times 1$ rectangle.
 This is because, if $P_1$ and $P_2$ are scissors-congruent to some third shape $Q$, then we can rearrange $P_1$ into $P_2$ by going through $Q$ as an intermediate step.
 We start by breaking our polygon into triangles: